aczar09/Trivia-Game-Android/doc/nonfunctional-spec.md

 of the app failing, we can provide the option to switch back to single-player, as it does not require a secondary player.
 We must also make sure that whenever a player is provided questions that they receive unique questions and one's that fall in their chosen category.
 Whenever a player answers such a question, we also want to ensure that they are properly registered.
-When do not want to act as if the player selected one choice when they actually clicked on a different one.
+We do not want to act as if the player selected one choice when they actually clicked on a different one.
+The user will be able to continuously be fed new questions until they've reached the 5 question limit or got a question incorrect.
+We want to make sure that our app will be able to allow a player to finish one came and still be able to run the next, without the app crashing.
+This support is necessary for the app to run smoothly.We also plan to eventually save game progress, so that if a game were to crash, the user wouldn't have to worry about lost progress.
 # Performance
 The game will be able to generate questions at a decent rate, despite pulling from a large database.
 A player should not have to wait more